-Ewan Morrison is the author of the novels Swung, Menage and Distance (Jonathan Cape/Vintage), the collection of short stories The Last Book You Read (Chroma) and the mixed genre abook/app Tales from the Mall (Cargo) which will be published in April 2012.
-His next novel Close Your Eyes (Jonathan Cape) will be released in August 2012.
+Ewan Morrison is the author of the novels Swung, Menage and Distance (Jonathan Cape/Vintage), the collection of short stories The Last Book You Read (Chroma) and the mixed genre abook/app Tales from the Mall (Cargo).
+His novel Close Your Eyes (Jonathan Cape) was the winner of the Scottish Book of the Year Fiction Prize in 2013.
 He has been a recipient of multiple awards and bursaries and was short listed for the Prince Maurice Prize in 2008 and an Arena Magazine Man of the Year Award in 2005.
 He also directs television and makes TV and radio appearances as a cultural critic.
 He lives and works in Glasgow.

 For TLC Ewan reads literary and commercial fiction

 Kate Murray-Browne is a freelance editor of fiction and non-fiction.
 Kate was previously at Faber & Faber as Associate Editor working with many authors such as John Carey, Claire Keegan and Michael Frayn.
 Kate studied English Literature at Cambridge University and also studied at the Chelsea College of Art and Design.
 Previously, Kate worked at Phaidon Press Ltd in the editorial department, where she supported the publication of the major art history compendium 30,000 Years of Art.